open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-raspberry-pi.md

  - Install packages needed for OLE such as docker and matchbox-keyboard
  - Run autorun script
 4. Enter chroot if user needs to perform additional commands
-5. Write the .img file with a program such as Etcher to the MicroSD card.
+5. Write the .img file with a program such as Etcher to the MicroSD card

 ## List of Relevant Repositories & Links